Backpacking Europe and looking for useful tips? This article is all you need!

 And that’s not for just Europe.
 During my first ever backpacking trip that I planned in Southeast Asia, I did the same thing keeping Bangkok as my city of origin and departure and did a big loop covering a few places in Thailand, Cambodia, and Laos.

-It’s always a good idea to prebook your accommodation in Europe.
+Even if you’re freestyle backpacking, it’s always a good idea to prebook your accommodation in Europe.
 Because 1) online booking is the common practice in Europe, unlike in Asia where you end up in a town and then compare a few hostels by visiting them And 2) the sooner you book, the cheaper your accommodation may cost.

 - Use hospitality networks like Couchsurfing and stay for free.